 (c) Transaction Costs.
 The Trustee shall reimburse (a) the Administrative Agent for all out-of-pocket costs incurred by the Administrative Agent in connection with the preparation, execution, delivery, administration, modification and amendment of the Transaction Documents including the reasonable fees and out-of-pocket expenses of Bracewell & Patterson, L.L.P., counsel for the Administrative Agent and the Purchasers and Richards, Layton & Finger, counsel for the Trustee; and (b) the Administrative Agent and the Purchasers for all reasonable legal and other costs and expenses, if any, in connection with the enforcement (whether through negotiations, legal proceedings or otherwise) of the Transaction Documents and the other documents to be delivered under the Transaction Documents.

+(d) Fee Letters.
+The Trustee shall pay to the Administrative Agent any amounts payable to the Administrative Agent and the initial Purchasers pursuant to the Fee Letters.

 ARTICLE III